 Nyika National Park Wildlife

 The vegetation attracts large numbers of antelope from the diminutive duiker to eland and roan.
 During the breeding season, both the roan and eland gather into herds as large as any seen across Africa.
 Zebra are common.
 The park has one of the highest densities of leopards in Central Africa and there are good sightings of them.
-Hyena and jackal are occasionally seen.
+Hyenas and jackals are occasionally seen.
 And a number of smaller mammals; such as warthog and bushpig.
 Elephants and buffalo usually keep to the lower ground on the northern edge of the park.
 Elephants very occasionally make it up to the higher plateau.

 For the birdwatcher, the park has a lot to offer with over 400 species recorded.
 The rare Denham’s bustard and the wattled crane are among those to be seen.
 As is the red-winged francolin which is endemic to Nyika.